 Failure to replace the Harpoon anti-ship missile would be inexcusable

-The Royal Navy’s sole heavyweight anti-ship missile, Harpoon (Block 1C) will reach the end of its life in 2018 and at present there is no plan or funding for a replacement.
+The Royal Navy’s sole heavyweight anti-ship missile, Harpoon (Block 1C) is semi obselete and at present there is no plan or funding for a replacement.
 Recently HMS Duncan, Richmond and Sutherland escorted Russian warships close to the UK.
 In photos showing these warships at work, the 8 Harpoon missile canisters were plainly visible.
 Although nearly obsolete, the missiles purpose is clear and their availability reassuring.
-When the RN is called on to meet Russian vessels in 2018, their hitting power will be nothing but a single 4.5” gun.
+When the RN is called on to meet Russian vessels, their hitting power will be nothing but a single 4.5” gun.
 This state of affairs is unacceptable, dangerous and risks making the navy a laughing-stock.

 Since navies have been in existence, a prime purpose of a warship is to fight and sink other warships.
 Surface to surface warfare is core business for the RN and indeed, pretty much any navy.
 Reliant on nothing but old-fashioned guns or light helicopter-mounted missiles, the RN’s frigates and destroyers will be at a huge disadvantage.
 Many third world navies will have more anti-ship capability than the RN.
 Highly effective modern missiles can be bolted onto even quite small or elderly vessels and pose a serious threat.